AusDTO/dta-website/pages/standard/meeting-standard.md

 This transition will also be documented by a brief report highlighting the achievements and learnings of the previous stage.

-If your service is a high volume transactional service, or you started designing/redesigning it after 6 May 2016, the Alpha, Beta and Live reports will be provided to the DTO for publishing.
+If your service is a high volume transactional service, or you started designing/redesigning it after 6 May 2016, the Alpha, Beta and Live reports will be provided to the DTA for publishing.
 Services moving to public beta will also start reporting on the [Performance Dashboard](/what-we-do/platforms/performance/).

 ## Report publicly

 At each of the 3 stages - Alpha, Beta, Live - the assessment team produces a report.
-We publish [assessment reports](/standard/assessments/) on the DTO website to:
+We publish [assessment reports](/standard/assessments/) on the DTA website to:

 * contribute to a government-wide repository of better practice
 * provide a resource for other teams redesigning or building services